Tucson artifacts

 The Tucson artifacts, sometimes called the Tucson Lead Crosses, Tucson Crosses, Silverbell Road artifacts, or Silverbell artifacts, were thirty-one lead objects that Charles E. Manier and his family found in 1924 near Picture Rocks, Arizona, that were initially thought by some to be created by early Mediterranean civilizations that had crossed the Atlantic in the first century, but were later determined to be a hoax.

 The find consisted of thirty-one lead objects, including crosses, swords, and religious/ceremonial paraphernalia, most of which bore Hebrew or Latin engraved inscriptions, pictures of temples, leaders' portraits, angels, and a dinosaur (inscribed on the lead blade of a sword).
 One contained the phrase "Calalus, the unknown land", which was used by believers as the name of the settlement.
 The objects also have Roman numerals ranging from 790 to 900 inscribed on them, which were sometimes interpreted to represent the date of their creation.
 The site contains no other artifacts, no pottery sherds, no broken glass, no human or animal remains, and no sign of hearths or housing.
+The lack of contextual archaeological material has long been cited as a primary reason to doubt the authenticity of the artifacts, since legitimate settlement sites typically produce a diverse assemblage of debris accumulated through normal human activity.
+The stylistic inconsistencies among the pieces—some crudely cast, others surprisingly refined—have also encouraged debates about whether multiple individuals might have contributed to their manufacture.
+The presence of an anachronistic dinosaur inscription puzzled early researchers and later fueled arguments that the artifacts were satirical in nature rather than deceptive.
+Some fringe writers, however, used the dinosaur image to advance claims about ancient knowledge of prehistoric animals.
+Meanwhile, metallurgical examinations over the decades have attempted to determine the purity and source of the lead, though studies remain inconclusive due to contamination and inconsistent testing methodologies.
+The artifacts’ mixture of religious iconography, Roman dates, and invented historical references creates an eclectic narrative unlike anything known in Old World textual traditions, suggesting that the hoaxer—or hoaxers—had access to various popular history books, Latin grammars, and perhaps local missionary literature.
+Despite the irregularities, the objects’ craftsmanship has fascinated hobbyists and collectors who view them as part of the Southwest’s tradition of eccentric frontier artifacts.